As part of the Equalities Act, Fairways Primary School sets out its definition of British values as:

 Mutual respect is at the core of our school life.
 Students learn to treat each other and staff with great respect.
 This is evident when walking around the school and in the classrooms.
 Our school has a strong family atmosphere and sense of community and offers a variety of development opportunities for all our children, parents and staff.
 Our pupils will discuss aspects that affect them as they know we listen and value what they are saying.

-Although Fairways Primary School has a predominantly white British population, we actively promote diversity through our celebrations of different faiths and cultures.
+Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life.
+We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education lessons, assemblies and PSHE lessons reinforce messages of tolerance and respect for others.

 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.